Mgregchi/alx-higher_level_programming/0x03-python-data_structures/README.md

 - A README.md file, at the root of the folder of the project, is mandatory

--Your code should use the pycodestyle (version 2.8.*)
+- Your code should use the pycodestyle (version 2.8.*)

 - All your files must be executable